-The moment I set eyes on this dress from Good Earth, an Indian luxury lifestyle brand, I yearned for it.
+The moment I set eyes on a certain beautiful dress from Good Earth, an Indian luxury lifestyle brand (click here to see it), I yearned for it.
 The traditional jamdani-woven design on the cotton fabric, as well as the fabric’s extraordinary lightness, epitomize all that is wonderful about Indian handloom textiles.
 Honestly, I knew I would never buy it since I rarely purchase garments that I can sew.
 But how I would love to make such a beautiful thing!
 Imagine my delight when by chance I found a similar jamdani fabric the next time I was in India.
 The fabric had an intricate border along one selvedge and checks across the rest of the yardage.
 (This was four or five years ago, before I started Loom & Stars.)

 As it happened, I already had the perfect pattern.
 The dress is more or less just a kamiz, a traditional garment of the Indian Subcontinent with a simple shape, which is part of Folkwear’s “Jewels of India” pattern.
 (The pattern also includes a great kurta or tunic for both men and women.)
 I had made the kamiz before and knew it would be easy to modify for this design.
 Here's the pattern illustration:

 The inspiration garment appeared to have the same basic lines as the kamiz pattern.
 Both front and back were rectangular panels, the front consisting of two pieces of the border design stitched together down center front, with a buttoned opening at the neck.
 When I first used this pattern some years ago, I found that it had generous ease and a nice A-line flare from the bustline.
 This time I cut the front and back panels slightly narrower in order to reduce the ease a bit, though it is still quite loosely fitted.